nicholasgonzalez1/Data_Integration_FLD/README.md

   <p align="center">Logic Apps Connector: Create a pipeline run</p>
 </figure>
 <br>
 As seen in the figure, two arguments are being passed into this activity - blobName and blobType.
-These parameters are used in the Data Factory pipeline to locate the file within the Blob Storage (centralized storage container), which is further explained in the next section.
+These parameters are used later in the Data Factory pipeline to locate the file within the Blob Storage (centralized storage container), which is further explained in the next section.

 ### Utilizing Blob Storage